SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 ## Forum SCS-Standards @ OSBA

 The SCS brand belongs to the Open Source Business Alliance e.V.
-(OSBA), an non-profit organziation and association for the Open Source Industry in Germany.
+(OSBA), an non-profit organization and association for the Open Source Industry in Germany.
 The OSBA creates the Forum SCS-Standards which performs the work to evolve the SCS standards, develops the tests and perform the certification process.